mahdi-zade/EEG-AI-Image_reconstruction/README.md

 - Output: Image saliency map

 Steps:
-1. Preprocessing
+1. Preprocessing:
+   - Self-supervised/metric-based learning.
+   - Supervised classification methods are preferable if the test data distribution overlaps with the train data distribution, which is not always the case with the EEG dataset.
-2. Encoding the EEG and Image data into a common space.
+3. Encoding the EEG and Image data into a common space.
-3. Training the encoders as a classification problem based on the definition of a compatibility function.
+4. Training the encoders as a classification problem based on the definition of a compatibility function.
 The encoders are trained to maximize the similarity between the embeddings of corresponding images and EEGs.
 This aims to capture the relationship between what a person is seeing and their brain activity.
-4. Analyzing the saliency score of each pixel.
+5. Analyzing the saliency score of each pixel.
 Once trained, these encoders analyze how the compatibility between the EEG and image embeddings changes when different regions of the image are suppressed.
 Regions whose removal causes significant variations in compatibility are considered salient, resulting in a visual saliency map.

 ![image](https://github.com/user-attachments/assets/9e16fafd-f646-4c92-b026-18f6e0a58469)